ministryofjustice/modernisation-platform-ami-builds/ansible/README.md

 AMI images can use ansible as part of the build process.

-The following directory structure is proposed where common ansible resources, such as roles, are located here.
-Team specific resources, such as playbooks, are located within the relevant `teams` directory.
-Directory strucure as
+NOTE: ansible configuration is now primarily found in the modernisation-platform-configuration-management repo which is used for both AMI builds and EC2 provisioning.

-follows:
+If the modernisation-platform-configuration-management repo is not suitable, the following directory structure can be used, where common ansible resources, such as roles, are located here.
+Team specificresources, such as playbooks, are located within the relevant `teams` directory.
+Directory strucure as follows:

 <pre>
 .